mostafajb587/soc-lab-foundation/docs/validation.md

 - Average latency: `0 ms`

 This confirms that the VMnet1 network, pfSense `em1` interface, addressing, and LAN connectivity are functioning correctly.

+### Active Directory DNS Validation

+The Active Directory DNS service was successfully validated on `SOC-DC01`.

+- DNS Server: `10.10.20.10`
+- Active Directory domain: `corp.local`
+- DNS query: Successful
+- Resolved address: `10.10.20.10`

+The `corp.local` DNS zone correctly resolves to the Domain Controller, confirming that the AD-integrated DNS service is operational.